Jamie-Buick/OOSD-Assignment/README.md

 - Detecting elements with no match.
 These are encoded with a 0.
 - Encoding punctuation and adding it to the **encodings** array relative to its associated word.
 Punctuation can be handled one its own, at the start of word or up to two characters at the end of a word.
 - Constructing a clean, trimmed array of encoded words and punctuation ready to be written to a .txt file.
+- Dynamically increase the size of the **encodings** array for memory efficiency.

 ### Decoding Process
 Decodes elements of **encoderDecoderInput** based on the **encodingMap**.
 The decoding process involve:
+- Detecting newlines using the special token added during parsing - to preserve formatting.
+- Find an encoding match from the **encodingMap** for the word or punctuation.
+- Words with no match will have an encoding of 0.
+These are decoded as [???].
+- Build prefix-suffix words and punctuation around words in the correct format.
+- Construct a clean, trimmed array of correctly structured words and/or punctuation that can be written to a .txt file
+- Dynamically increase the size of the **decodings** array for memory efficiency.

 ### Output file Processing
+- Writes only valid, non-null or not empty elements to a text file using BufferedWriter.
+- Each element is printed followed by a space unless it is a newline which is written as just "\n" to preserve original formatting.
+- The **encoderDecoderInput** & **encoderDecoderReturn** are cleared after processing to ensure a clean state for next operations.

 ## Main Features